After THE OIL MACHINE

-Do this year’s heat waves worry you?
-Will you have to choose between heating and eating this winter?
+Are you impacted by the current cost of living crisis?
 Is your job or business in danger because of spiralling energy bills?
-And are 100 new licences for drilling in the North Sea the right answer to that?
+And are 100 new licences for drilling in the North Sea the right answer to this?

 The film THE OIL MACHINE shows how much we depend on oil and gas, and why that needs to change.